 Our image gallery below offers some ideas on how to create your home office:

 Many people don't have an entire study that can function as a home office, so reworking other parts of your home is the way to go.

-Here are some options to consider depending on the space you have available when you're working from home.
+Here are some options to consider depending on the space you have available.

-If you’re fortunate enough to have a spare room that you can convert into a home office, think of it as a blank canvas for you to personalise as your own.
+If you’re fortunate enough to have a spare room that you can convert into a home office, think of it as a blank canvas for you to personalise.
 You'll have privacy, more space for your desk, chair, tech and storage and there's no need to tidy every night – you can simply shut the door.

 Your desk might need to double as a dressing or bedside table if the room will be needed for visitors in the future.
 Alternatively, you could consider buying a rolling desk that can easily be moved out of the way when you have guests over.

 The living room sofa is a soft spot to retire to when you need time away from your desk, but make sure you don't get too comfy.
 If your current home office desk chair isn't very comfortable, you can treat yourself to a replacement or try adding some cushions.